saeedashraf/Snow-Ski-Resort-DMDU/README.md

 In this task, a modular grid-based snow model was developed.
 The current model consists of Ablation, and Accumulation modules, with the possibility of adding new modules in the future.
 The main

 ###  Literature
+Marty (2017) "How much can we save?
+Impact of different emission scenarios on future snow cover in the Alps" [link](https://www.the-cryosphere.net/11/517/2017/)

 Farinotti (2012) "Runoff evolution in the Swiss Alps: projections for selected high-alpine catchments based on ENSEMBLES scenarios" [link](https://onlinelibrary.wiley.com/doi/abs/10.1002/hyp.8276)

 Huss (2008a) "Determination of the seasonal mass balance of four Alpine glaciers since 1865" [link](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2007JF000803)